Google's Pixel Buds A-Series earbuds are seriously impressive for $99 | CNN Underscored

 What you need to know: The Google Pixel Buds A are a no-nonsense pair of budget buds, packing great audio quality and strong battery life into a comfortable and attractive design.
 They also let you access the Google Assistant while paired to an Android phone, making it easy to check the weather, hear your notifications or even translate entire sentences with simple voice commands.

-How it compares: The Pixel Buds A’s sound quality holds up to similar, slightly more expensive buds including the $149 Galaxy Buds 2 and standard AirPods (which often drop between $109 and $119).
-There’s no active noise cancelling like you’ll find on the $99 TCL MoveAudio S600, though its nifty Google Assistant controls help set it apart.
+How it compares: The Pixel Buds A’s sound quality holds up to similar, slightly more expensive buds, including the $149 Galaxy Buds 2 and standard AirPods (which often drop to between $109 and $119).
+There’s no active noise cancellation like you’ll find on the $99 TCL MoveAudio S600, though its nifty Google Assistant controls help set it apart.
 If you want similar functionality on an iPhone, you’re better off with standard AirPods.

 An attractive and unassuming design (with some small caveats)